-The playwright and Light From Light actor looks back at the pleasure and surprise of going to the movies; in particular, one revelatory showing of Wim Wender’s classic at the Paris Theatre in New York City.
+The noted playwright and Light From Light actor looks back at a memorable showing of Wim Wender’s classic at the Paris Theatre in New York City.

 I first saw Paris, Texas at the Paris Theatre, New York City, in 1984.

 I was twenty-five and a big fan of both Wim Wenders and Sam Shepard.
 I’d read Shepard’s Motel Chronicles, from which I’d heard the film was at least partially inspired, but aside from that didn’t know anything else about Paris, Texas, except that it had received the Palme d’Or at the Cannes Film Festival and I was excited to see it.
 I never read reviews before I see a film, or anything really.
 I want to know as little as possible.
 I want to be surprised.
 And I don’t want someone else’s opinion running through my head as I experience it, unless maybe I’m seeing it for the second or third time.
 That’s also why I usually see movies alone.
 I don’t want to be wondering, or worrying, what the person I’m with is feeling about the film.